When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Explore the journey of Baby Boomers, from their influential past to present impact.

-The Baby Boom was a 19-year period after the Second World War when 76 million babies were born in the United States (1).
+The Baby Boom was a defining 19-year period following World War II when the United States welcomed 76 million newborns (1).
+It wasn’t just a population spike; it was a cultural tidal wave.

-Keep reading for 30 insightful Baby Boomer statistics and facts you never knew.
+Keep reading for 30 insightful Baby Boomer statistics and trends you likely never knew.

 Key Facts About Baby Boomers

-2. There is a 50 percent chance a Boomer will not be able to afford health care in old age.
+2. Healthcare costs are rising: There is a 50 percent chance a Boomer will not be able to afford adequate health care in their later years.

 What Is a Baby Boomer?

-As of 2023, Boomers are anybody between the age range of 59 and 77.
+As of 2023, Boomers fall between the ages of 59 and 77, placing them firmly in retirement or late-career stages.

 30 Baby Boomer Statistics and Facts